AleahGoldstein/Accidental-Drug-Deaths-in-Connecticut/Accidental_Drug_Related_Deaths_Analysis.md

 ## 10        -72.7         41.6        -72.7         41.6         -72.7
 ## # … with 4,927 more rows, and 1 more variable: InjuryCityLat <dbl>
 ```
+These coordinates could be useful for further map creation.

+For now, we will create a map of Connecticut showing the median income for each census tract along with the location of each death.

-Using the Tidycensus API we will get the geometry of each county in Connecticut as well as the median income from 2014-2018.
+First, we will use the Tidycensus API to get the geometry of each county in Connecticut as well as the median income from 2014-2018.

 ```r
 ct <- get_acs(state = "CT",